xiaohang007/SLICES/README.md

 python plot_FigureS1c.py # get Fig. S2c as test3.svg
 ```
 The formation energy distributions with $E_{form}$ target = -3.0, -4.0, -5.0, -6.0 eV/atom can be accessed from "/crystal/benchmark/Validity_rate_ucRNN__Success_rate_cRNN/2_conditioned_RNN/Other_targets/3_eform_\*".

 ## Citation
 @article{xiao2023invertible,
   title={An invertible, invariant crystallographic representation for inverse design of solid-state materials using generative deep learning},
   author={Xiao, Hang and Li, Rong and Shi, Xiaoyang and Chen, Yan and Zhu, Liangliang and Wang, Lei and Chen, Xi},
   year={2023}
 }

+## Contact
+Please leave an issue or reach out to Hang Xiao (xiaohang07@live.cn) if you have any questions.